davideantonioli/davideantonioli.github.io/about.md

 permalink: /about/
 ---

-I am an Associate Professor in Political Economy in the [Management and Business Administration](http://www.dea.unich.it/) at the University "G. d'Annunzio" of Chieti-Pescara.
+I am an Associate Professor in Political Economy in the [Department of Management and Business Administration](http://www.dea.unich.it/) at the University "G. d'Annunzio" of Chieti-Pescara.

 #### Contact